Monday, December 12, 2011

 1 - Blue Steel stand-off missile

 The large surface area of its delta wing give the Vulcan great load carrying capacity.
-The photo is 800 x 533 at 180 dpi and is located at the photographer's, Paul Mutton, personal site.
+The photo is located at the photographer's, Paul Mutton, personal site.

 No comments: